mahulchak/quickmerge/README.md

 The fasta sequence headers should not have white spaces in them.
 In case they do, as might happen for assemblies obtained from  <a href="https://github.com/PacificBiosciences/FALCON-integrate">FALCON</a> assembler, the white space needs to be removed before launcing the merging python script or before running mummer.
 Also, there cannot be any line breaks in the fasta sequence.
 We are currently in the process of adding additional tools to our merging pipeline which will take care of these format issues.

+You can run Ka-kit's <a href="https://github.com/kakitone/finishingTool">finisherSC</a> after running quickmerge to improve the contiguity even further.

 Assembly polishing with <a href="https://github.com/PacificBiosciences/GenomicConsensus">Quiver</a> before and after assembly merging is strongly recommended.
+However, if you are running finisherSC, you may perform the quiver polishing after the finisher step.

 Check the merged assembly by aligning the hybrid and/or PB only assembly to the merged assembly (you can use nucmer -mumreference and mummerplot for alignment and dot plot visualization).
 ####################